Cape Malay Samosas with Mint-Cilantro Dipping Sauce

 Although usually fried, our version is fry-baked.
 We decided, to save ourselves time and energy, that we wouldn’t be making our own pastry.
 Although phyllo dough can also be used, we found just regular frozen dough from the stores work fine here.

 The reason we fry-bake is: simply frying the dough makes it very oily, as it’s more of a pastry dough.
 Also, it tends to burn very quickly, so you’ll have dark bricks before most of the dough has been cooked.
+(Alternatively, I’ve seen some great air fryer recipes out there, so that is an option I’ll be interested in exploring later as an alternatively to the usual frying.)

 Secondly, baking only causes it to be very dry.
 There are people who are “health conscious” who substitute juiciness for so-called health (anyone who eats lean meat, for example).
 However, it’s just not very delicious for us, although you can go with that option.